openethereum/openethereum.github.io/JSONRPC-parity-module.md

 ### parity_netChain

 Returns the name of the connected chain.
+DEPRECATED use `parity_chain` instead.

 #### Parameters